BytePane

 What is Testing Library used for?

 Testing Library is primarily used for user-centric dom testing utilities.
-It was created by Kent C. Dodds in 2018 and follows the dom testing paradigm.
+It was created by Kent C. Dodds in 2018.
+It follows the dom testing paradigm.

 Is Testing Library hard to learn?